 Almost all debit cards that you use abroad for purchases will incur foreign transaction fees.
 (One major exception: Capital One debit cards.)
 Instead, use a credit card with no foreign transaction fees.

 Now that travel is heating up again, it’s important to prepare for it.
-With a little bit of planning and knowledge, you can ensure your vacation – focusing on fun instead of financial logistics.
-Once you have the details all wrapped up, all you need to do is enjoy yourself.
+With a little bit of planning and knowledge, you can ensure your vacation will be about fun instead of financial logistics.
+Once you have the details wrapped up, all you need to do is enjoy yourself.